-The company assessed the latest performance and financial position of the counterparties, adjusted for the future outlook of the industry in which the counterparties operate in, and concluded that there has been no significant increase in the credit risk since the initial recognition of the financial assets.
-Accordingly, the company measured the impairment loss allowance using 12-month ECL and determined that the ECL is insignificant.
+The company assessed the latest performance and financial position of the counterparties, adjusted for the future outlook of the industry in which the counterparties operate in, and concluded that there has been significant increase in the credit risk since the initial recognition of the financial assets.
+Accordingly, the company measured the impairment loss allowance using lifetime ECL.